adamgilman/adamgilman.github.com/ems/ems-costing.md

 <img class="parafloat" src="/public/images/ems/cost-calculator.png" width="200" padding="20">

 I can get my test cases directly from the webpages of the providers themselves, which makes TDD easier but, finding the strange edge cases will be the fun/difficult part.
-[Do you want to skip all of the code and go straight to the results and charts?](#results)
+All prices are rounded to the nearest USD ($) to aid in simplicity of development [Do you want to skip all of the code and go straight to the results and charts?](#results)

 # Vendors